redmms/mercury_chess/README.md

 ## Build

 There's a build for Windows x64 in the files.
-But if you're keen on diving into the code and building MercuryChess yourself, you will probably want to use MS Visual Studio (VS) with Qt VS tools addon because VS has the best C++20 module support at the moment.
+But if you're keen on diving into the code and building MercuryChess yourself, you will probably want to use MS Visual Studio (VS) with Qt VS tools addon to use qmake, because VS has the best C++20 module support at the moment.
 You will need to enable Qt 5.15 if you want to hear sounds in the game (there's a bug in Qt 6).
 And then you will need to use this compiler command: /dxifcInlineFunctions- because of the MSVC compiler bug.
-Or you can just dispose of the "archiver" folder and use any other IDE or compiler.
+Summary: use MS VS 2022, Qt VS tools addon, enable Qt 5.15, run .sln file from VS.
+If .sln file will not match with your PC: turn on C++20 in project settings and use /dxifcInlineFunctions- compiler command.